unovue/radix-vue/docs/content/components/splitter.md

 ### SSR

-Splitter component heavily rely on unique `id`, however for Vue<3.4 we don't have a reliable way of generating [ssr-friendly id](https://github.com/vuejs/rfcs/discussions/557).
+Splitter component heavily relies on unique `id`, however for Vue<3.4 we don't have a reliable way of generating [SSR-friendly `id`](https://github.com/vuejs/rfcs/discussions/557).

-Thus, if you are using Nuxt or other SSR framework, you are required to manually add the `id` for all Splitter component.
+Thus, if you are using Nuxt or other SSR framework, you are required to manually add the `id` for all Splitter components.
 Alternatively, you can wrap the component with `<ClientOnly>`.

 ```vue
 <template>